bilha-analytics/text-simplification-metrics-eval/analysis_output/README.md

-**[Publication associated with this entry](https://arxiv.org/abs/2511.05080)**

-*Title:* On Text Simplification Metrics and General-Purpose LLMs for Accessible Health Information, and A Potential Architectural Advantage of The Instruction-Tuned LLM class
+**[Publication associated with this entry](https://arxiv.org/abs/2511.05080)** *Title:* On Text Simplification Metrics and General-Purpose LLMs for Accessible Health Information, and A Potential Architectural

-**How to cite:**
+*How to cite:*
 ```bibtex
 @article{githinji2025textsimplificationmetricsgeneralpurpose,
       title={On Text Simplification Metrics and General-Purpose LLMs for Accessible Health Information, and A Potential Architectural Advantage of The Instruction-Tuned LLM class},